 Fencing strengthens your body and sharpens your mind

-We offer two youth programs, Beginning Youth for ages 7-10 and Intermediate Youth for ages 10-13.
-The Beginning Youth program is an introduction to fencing for boys and girls.
+We offer two youth programs, Beginning Youth for ages 11 and under and Competitive Youth for ages 11 and under.
+The Beginning Youth program is an introduction to fencing for kids.
 Students learn the fundamental skills and rules of fencing.
 Each class is designed to teach fencing technique and tactics through activities, games and exercises that develop coordination, flexibility, balance, strength, endurance and focus.read more

 We also have a foil program!

 He spent 10 years with the Russian National Team as a both fencer and instructor.
 He was a member of the Russian National U-16, U-19, and Senior National team from 2000-2008.
 He won gold medals at the 2004 European Fencing Championships and 2008 World Cup in Copenhagen, Denmark.read more

 This program is available to those who have fencing experience, compete on a local or national level and are 17 years of age or under.
 Our competitive program is designed to train fencers with the primary goal of competing at the national and international level.
 Also, produces scholastic athletes who will be able to fence competitively at the collegiate level.read more